haohsin0303/COMS-6111-Project-2/README.md

     We attempt to have our prompt text be informative enough for GPT-3 API to understand what the extraction goal is for the respective target relation.

     We can provide a general summary of the prompt text by saying it tries to extract information from a sentence about people and the organizations they work for, by looking for the [Schools_Attended | Work_For | Live_In | Top_Member_Employees] relation between the subject (a person) and the object (an organization) and returns a list of tuples in the format [(person's name, [Schools_Attended | Work_For | Live_In | Top_Member_Employees] , organization's name)].
 If no such tuple exists, an empty list is returned, and the program tries to ensure that the subject and object are mentioned in the same sentence and represent the correct types.
-    NOTE: The output for GPT-3 API can sometimes be inconsistent.
-The sentences that are passed into GPT-3
+    NOTE: The output for GPT-3 API can sometimes be inconsistent and out of our control.
+The sentences that are passed into GPT-3 do pass the validation checkst that were applied using SpanBERT but can be incorrectly classified as a valid relation.

 ## Credentials
 - JSON API Key: AIzaSyBr5aenBL0VfH55raQJUMSYiOmdkspmzPY